alison546/sweet-aroma/README.md

 * I corrected this error by switching by making the button a descendent of the a element
 * There was no errors in the CSS when it passed through the CSS Jigsaw Validator

+---

+## Deployment
+* This site was deployed to GitHub pages.
+I used the following steps to do so:
+ * In the [GitHub](https://github.com/alison546/sweet-aroma), click on the Settings tab at the end of nav bar
+ *